Volunteering with Medical Detection Dogs

 Can I look after a Medical Detection Dog if I have health issues?

-To be a Socialiser you will need to be fit enough to keep up with a puppy.
+To be a Puppy Socialiser you will need to be fit enough to keep up with a puppy.
 We will ask about health conditions within your household as part of the application process, as we have to ensure the puppies don’t become desensitised to the odour of a condition we later need them to detect.

 For Fostering or Holiday Cover, you’ll need to be physically capable of meeting the dog’s exercise needs; many of our Bio Detection dogs come from working Gundog lines and have more energy than the average pet dog.